 For the best free, simple photo editor on Android, Snapseed should be your pick.

 Download: Snapseed (Free)

 Looking to get a bit more complex?
 Photoshop Mix takes things to the next level.
 While it doesn’t quite measure up to the desktop version, it’s still much more powerful than most mobile editing software.

 For working with layers or living within the Adobe ecosystem, try out Photoshop Mix.

-Download: Photoshop Mix (Free) on the Play Store
+Download: Photoshop Mix (Free)

 For working with video, there’s really no competition.
 Premiere Clip is by far the best video editor for Android.
 It manages to make the complex video-editing controls fit on a smartphone screen, and it allows for a surprisingly good editing experience.